 Need for Medical Assistance

-Susceptible persons who have been exposed to measles should seek medical attention.
-Measles, mumps, and rubella (MMR) vaccine or immune globulin may be given depending on the person’s age and the time since exposure.
-Treatment of measles is supportive.
+Susceptible persons who have been exposed to or develop a red rash or symptoms of measles, mumps, or rubella should seek medical attention for evaluation of the need for postexposure prevention or treatment.
+Measles, mumps, and rubella (MMR) vaccine or immune globulin if given (depending on the person's age and the time since exposure) may reduce the duration and severity of illness.

 Duration of protection for measles and rubella is lifelong with 2 doses of MMR vaccine, whereas protection against mumps gradually declines.

 The most common side effects following MMR vaccination include injection-site reactions (pain, redness, or rash), fever, swollen lymph nodes, as well as an increased risk of seizure (due to fever) about 8 to 14 days after vaccination.